solveigg/IronSolveig/Customer_Analysis_Case_Study/Activities.md

 - Aggregate data into one Data Frame using Pandas. -check
 - Standardizing header names - check
-- Deleting and rearranging columns – delete the column customer as it is only a unique identifier for each row of data - check
+- Deleting and rearranging columns – delete the column customer as it is only a unique identifier for each row of data - check  - check

 - Working with data types – Check the data types of all the columns and fix the incorrect ones (for ex. customer lifetime value and number of open complaints ).
-Hint: remove the percentage from the customer lifetime value and truncate it to an integer value.
+Hint: remove the percentage from the customer lifetime value and truncate it to an integer value. -check
 - clean the number of open complaints and extract the middle number which is changing between records. pay attention that the number of open complaints is a categorical feature.
-- Filtering data and Correcting typos – Filter the data in state and gender column to standardize the texts in those columns
+- Filtering data and Correcting typos – Filter the data in state and gender column to standardize the texts in those columns -check
-- Removing duplicates
+- Removing duplicates -check
-- Replacing null values – Replace missing values with means of the column (for numerical columns)
+- Replacing null values – Replace missing values with means of the column (for numerical columns) -check

 ### Activity 2